 What to Do if Your Employer Thinks You are Faking an Injury

+Becoming injured on the job is bad enough, but all employees should know what to do if their employer does not believe them.
 Most workers in Nebraska are entitled to workers’ compensation benefits in the event that they become hurt on the job.
-Unfortunately, these benefits are not always easy to obtain.
-While the insurance company may deny your claim, your employer may also think you are faking your injury.
+Unfortunately, these benefits are not always easy…

 How Soon Should I See a Doctor After I am Injured at Work?

+When on-the-job injuries happen, see a medical provider immediately to protect your health and your rights to compensation.
 On-the-job accidents happen to people in any type of occupation.
 Even a seemingly minor incident at work can result in potentially serious injuries.
-When this happens, it is important to see your doctor or other medical provider immediately.
-Failure to do so could jeopardize your health and your rights in a workers’ compensation claim.
+When this happens, it is important to see your…

 No scientific backing for popular support belts